cpwardell/FiNGS/README.md

 Run FiNGS with no additional arguments to get the help file.
 If there's something not adddressed here, or if you need further help, raise an issue on GitHub or find me online.

 ## Citing FiNGS
-A paper is being prepared for submission shortly and will be referenced here when available.
+A paper is under review and will be referenced here when available.

 ## Description of filters
 FiNGS assesses variants using any combination of these possible filters.
 Below is a table describing them, their default thresholds and ICGC thresholds.
 NA values mean that the filter is not employed in eithe the default or ICGC mode.  **Users can create their own tab-delimited parameter text file using *any* combination of filters and thresholds, and pass it in using the -p argument.**